-In the precious metals bullion market, many metals can be bought, traded, and sold, including gold, silver, and copper.
-But how are these metals even foraged from the ground and mined to be the gorgeous beauts we see today adorning jewellery, art, collectibles, coins and many more?
+As expert sellers and buyers of silver and gold bullion in Toronto, we know the ins and outs of how these metals can be bought, traded, and sold.
+This even includes metals foraged from the ground and mined to be the gorgeous beauts we see today adorning jewellery, art, collectibles, coins and many more.

 Let’s break it down metal by metal: